 One Spanish study which followed more than 500 woman who had fertility issues found out that women who closely followed a Western-style diet (comprised of things like red meat, occasional fast food, processed food and sugars) were up to 44% more likely to develop fertility problems than women who followed a Mediterranean diet.

 Just as a reminder, a Mediterranean diet consist of eating lots of healthy foods like fruits, vegetables, and whole grains and includes lots of beans, olive oil, and occasionally even a glass or two of red wine.

-A compound in red wine called resveratrol plays a role in protecting eggs from oxidative damage by protecting mitochondria and enhancing telomerase activity, as many animal studies have demonstrated.
+A compound resveratrol found in red wine plays a role in protecting eggs from oxidative damage by protecting mitochondria and enhancing telomerase activity, as many animal studies have demonstrated.
 Here is what researchers from Stanford university have to say on resveratrol and wine drinking:

 “…Scientists became interested in exploring the health benefits of resveratrol when its presence was first reported in red wine, leading to the possibility that it could explain a health phenomenon known as the “French Paradox.”
 Despite the fact that the French diet is high in saturated fats, the rate of heart disease is lower than that observed in other industrialized countries.
 This paradox led to the idea that regular consumption of red wine (and thus a higher consumption of resveratrol) may provide additional protection from cardiovascular disease..…”

 Furthermore, resveratrol favorably impacts both quality and quantity of eggs in animal experiments and it is likely that some of its effects can be expected also in humans.
 But before more studies and controlled clinical trials are done on humans, I would not recommend supplementing extra resveratrol during TTC time.